gilzoide/unity-enum-bitset/README.md

 All implementations support enums both with and without `[Flags]` attributes.

-Conversions between enum values and integer types are non-boxing where possible by using unsafe utilities from Unity, .NET 5+ or .NET Core 3.0+
+Conversions between enum values and integer types are non-boxing where possible by using unsafe utilities from Unity 2018+, .NET 5+ or .NET Core 3.0+

 ## Installing the package